 Ex: Windows 11, macOS Sonoma, Ubuntu

 The computer's working memory.
 It temporarily stores data from programs currently in use.
 When you close a program, the data disappears from RAM.
 The more you have, the more programs you can open at the same time.
+In 2025, 16 GB is the recommended minimum for comfortable use.

 Ex: 8 GB, 16 GB, 32 GB